Slidell, Louisiana: 20th century and beyond

 Around 1910, Slidell began a period of economic and industrial growth.
 A large creosote plant was built, and Slidell became home to the Fritz Salmen Brickyard, a major producer of bricks later named St. Joe Brick.
 A lumber mill and shipyard were also built.
 Following the construction of Interstate 10, Interstate 59, and Interstate 12, Slidell became a major crossroads for those traversing the Gulf States.

 In 1915, the creosote plant burned to the ground.
 The plant was rebuilt on Bayou Lane, closer to a water source and a fire station.
 Eventually, creosote polluted the bayou, a source of drinking water for many of Slidell's residents.
 The creosote plant was abandoned in 1986 and became an EPA Superfund site.
 The canal was dredged and waste incinerated until completion of the cleanup in the 1990s.
 At that time a boat launch was built and Heritage Park was constructed on the former site.

-With the advent of the U.S. space program in the 1960s, NASA opened the Michoud Assembly Facility in New Orleans, the John C. Stennis Space Center in nearby Bay St. Louis, Mississippi, and a NASA computer center on Gause Boulevard.
+With the advent of the U.S. space program in the 1960s, NASA opened the Michoud Assembly Facility in New Orleans, the John C. Stennis Space Center in nearby Hancock County, Mississippi, and a NASA computer center on Gause Boulevard.
 This nearly tripled Slidell's population over ten years, and the city became a major suburb of New Orleans.
 The National Weather Service forecast office for the New Orleans and Baton Rouge area is also in Slidell.
 Slidell is the headquarters of Vesco Tennis Courts, a privately held firm specializing in construction of hard surfaces for outdoor sports facilities.

 The city has hosted several parade krewes each Carnival season.

 On August 29, 2005, Slidell suffered extensive damage from Hurricane Katrina, as the storm made final landfall on the morning of August 29, 2005.
 The municipal area is about 2 mi inland, and parts of the city experienced a storm surge in excess of 10 ft.
 The unincorporated areas of St. Tammany Parish, to the south and east, often called Slidell, experienced a storm surge of 13 to 16 ft.

+On April 20, 2011, an Amtrak train derailed in Slidell which injured six people.

+On April 10, 2024, an EF2 tornado struck through the southern side of the city.

+The city received 7 inches of snow during the January 20–22, 2025 Gulf Coast blizzard.

 Slidell Museum

 The Slidell Museum is a small museum that highlights the founding of the city as a railroad town.
-Located in Olde Town Slidell on 1st Street, the museum is open Tuesday through Saturday.
+Located in Old Town Slidell on 1st Street, the museum is open Tuesday through Saturday.
 Admission is free to the public.